-State Records only accepts transfers of official information assets of enduring value (permanent) which are:
+State Records only accepts transfers of official records of enduring value (permanent) which are no longer required for current administrative use in accordance with the Transfer of Official Records Standard.

 Items proposed for transfer must be identified as permanent in either a Records Disposal Schedule (RDS), covering agency-specific information assets, or in a General Disposal Schedule (GDS) covering common types of information assets.